 A key factor in building a successful service-learning project is communicating the rigors and responsibilities of SL partnerships to students in the course.
 By explicitly outlining expectations on the course syllabus, and/or creating a Memorandum of Understanding (MOU) between students and community partners, faculty can help ensure a higher level of commitment from students, leading to more engaged service and higher-quality deliverables.

-The document (see link below) contains a collection of sample syllabi from service-learning courses in a variety of disciplines and with varying depths of service-learning (from introductory/exposure level to capstone), illustrating how various faculty have chosen to highlight the SL components of their courses.
+These documents (see link below) contains a collection of sample syllabi from service-learning courses in a variety of disciplines and with varying depths of service-learning (from introductory/exposure level to capstone), illustrating how various faculty have chosen to highlight the SL components of their courses.
 It also comprises a number of different partnership agreements between students and community partners, ranging from MOUs and internship agreements to project need statements and confidentiality agreements.

 Topical Community-Engaged Readings & Materials for Students